Cross-Lane Communication: When Lanes Need to Talk

 The Design Decision

-The base64 example shows what’s possible with full cross-lane communication, but it also reveals the algorithmic complexity cost.
-For a Go SPMD extension, the choice might be:
+The base64 example shows what’s possible with full cross-lane communication, but algorithmic complexity is real.
+For a Go SPMD extension, the choice might be: full suite (swizzle, rotation, reduction), reduction only, or a gradual introduction starting with reduction and adding others based on demonstrated need.

-The question isn’t just technical—it’s about whether Go developers would adopt and correctly use these more complex operations, or if the cognitive overhead outweighs the performance benefits.
+The question is whether Go developers would adopt and correctly use these more complex operations, or if the cognitive overhead outweighs the performance benefits.

 View Complete Source Code - Full implementation with usage examples and detailed algorithm explanations.